 The good bonding between students and teachers is another aspect of the programme that appeals to Zoe.
 ‘Because they are all experts in psychology, faculty members of the Department know how to show genuine care to their students.
 They listen to our feelings and thoughts, as well as our opinions on and suggestions to the Department.’

-She went on to describe her fellow classmates as ‘smart, funny and reliable’.
-‘They are great companions to group projects and extra-curricular activities.
+She went on to describe her fellow classmates as ‘smart, fun and reliable’.
+‘They are great companions for group projects and extra-curricular activities.
 Together, we design and conduct experiments, enjoy afternoon tea, play sports and join various activities.
-Most memorable of all, we share successes and failures.
+Most memorable of all, we share successes and failures together.
 Through all these, we have built close friendships, which are as invaluable as and even more unforgettable than the knowledge we learnt.
 These have all become important and precious memories of my life.’

 Like Zoe, students of Psychology typically came with an intense curiosity in humanity, high motivation to learn, and the exceptional ability of independent, critical thinking and effective use of language.
 Various scholarships are available to students with outstanding academic performance.

-Practicums are available in cognitive neuroscience, educational and developmental psychology, industrial-organizational psychology, and clinical/health psychology.
+Practicums are available in cognitive neuroscience, educational and developmental psychology, industrial-organizational psychology, clinical/health psychology, and low intensity psychological interventions.
 According to Professor Fung, many graduates of the programme hold notable jobs in human resources, management, the educational sector and the government.

 Published: Summer 2017